-Every business has some online and offline partnerships.
+Every small business has some online and offline partnerships.
 It’s important to link between these two and inform as well.
 Readers will be able to tell when you just have a page of links.
 However, articles on your site or pages that have some more information that will be used by the reader will work for link building tactics.

 Businesses must remember to establish significant business relationships, promote your authority and create trust with readers all around the web as you begin new link building strategies.

 SEOs didn’t know what to think when Matt Cutts went back to his old tactic of stating “[insert SEO tactic] is dead” when he did so with guest blogging.
 There’s always some backstory to this tactic by Cutts to deter SEOs from using spam strategies with legitimate opportunities to build traffic.
 Another example is the guest blog.
 Is it still viable?
 Like other strategies we have talked about here, there is still a way to write a guest blog and benefit your home page.

 Guest blogging didn’t start out as an SEO tactic.
 It was just a way to get more readership and visibility without building links.
 Popular blogs with a history and relevance to what you are starting out with were great resources for traffic.
 There’s a big difference between writing a great guest blog and publishing a spam blog somewhere.
 Google also isn’t going to ignore content because it’s from a guest author either.

 So can you use guest blogging to build links?
 Yes, if you avoid spam and bad grammar.
 These are some major no-nos if writing a guest blog.

 - Lack of information, bland writing, copied content